 , such as Uncomfortable Elevator Moment

 open/close all folders

 - In the European Disney Comics story "Paperino e lo spot a basso costo", an elevator in an advertisement agency has its wires crossed just as a very important customer rides it, so instead of the prestigious top floor, he is taken to Donald's zero-budget ad agency in the basement (and never catches on).
 His assistant even remarks how surprisingly fast this modern elevator took them to the 100th floor.

 Films — Animation

 - The accelerating elevator is inflicted upon Eddie Valiant in Who Framed Roger Rabbit, with Droopy Dog as the operator.
 It also has a unique variant: the elevator doesn't come all the way up to the floor when the doors open, and Droopy is standing on a box to reach the controls.
 "Mind the step, sir."

 Films — Live-Action

-- A The Three Stooges short ended with them in an elevator with a gorilla, who is throwing the controls to make the car speed up and down, finally crashing through the roof and hurtling through space.
+- One of their shorts ended with The Three Stooges in an elevator with a gorilla, who is throwing the controls to make the car speed up and down, finally crashing through the roof and hurtling through space.
 Just a typical day for them.

 - The Laurel and Hardy silent short Double Whoopee has The Boys employed at an expensive hotel.
 On three separate occasions they cause a European prince (who bears an uncanny resemblance to Erich von Stroheim) to fall down an empty elevator shaft - fortunately only from the ground floor into the maintenance pit.